Wrightsville Beach Museum Waterman Hall of Fame – We are proud to announce the Class of 2017

 Murray Seidel – Sailing

-Join us on Sunday, October 15 at Blockade Runner Resort in the Lee Ballroom from 1 to 4 pm as we celebrate the importance of water culture to our community and induct this Class of 2017.
+On Sunday, October 15 at Blockade Runner Resort we celebrated the importance of water culture to our community and inducted the Class of 2017.

 - This award was created to reflect the importance of community spirit and personal contributions to the culture of water sports throughout the history of New Hanover County Beaches.